What Should Brides Know about Choosing a Hair and Makeup Artist (HMUA)?

 What Insight Would You Give to Help a Bride Feel Comfortable During Her Trial?

 “Communication before you actually start hair and makeup is so important.
 Talk about your overall wedding.
 What is the location of the wedding?
 What are your bridesmaids' colors?
 When you walk down the aisle, what do you want people to say about your look (sexy, beautiful, she looks like a princess, etc).
 If you are anxious, ask the artist if you can have a conversation before the trial or plan an online meeting.
 Sometimes when you get to know the personality of the artist, it will put your mind to rest.” -Michele Renee Zerda, owner of Michele Renee The Studio

-“Knowing that she can be transparent with her hair and makeup artist will make her feel the most comfortable.
-Establishing that trust and relationship with your bridal company, in the beginning, helps you feel at ease with giving feedback.
+“Knowing that you can be transparent with your hair and makeup artist will make you feel the most comfortable.
+Establishing that trust and relationship with your bridal beauty company, in the beginning, helps you feel at ease with giving feedback.
 A true professional can handle constructive criticism without getting defensive.
-Your trial is all about figuring out what you like and don't like and provideing a safe space for feedback.” -Kelcey Yeager, owner of Adore Bridal
+Your trial is all about figuring out what you like and don't like and providing a safe space for feedback.” -Kelcey Yeager, owner of Adore Bridal

 What Additional Insight Would You Give About Hiring a Wedding HMUA?